tact-lang/jetton/dev-docs/SPEC.md

 ## Semantic changes

-We decided to change behaviour of a few receivers
+We decided to change behavior of a few receivers

 #### Mint send amount